 Yet the truth is that many elements of that scenario already dominate our lives – facial recognition, targeted marketing etc. Anab helps us realise that the future is even closer than we think, at the same time as being completely different…

-In the creative world we are often faced with having value put on our work, which Dan argues makes us less creative.
+In the creative world, we are often faced with having a value put on our work, which Dan argues makes us less creative.
 The drive behind creativity needs to go beyond the monetary and focus on “autonomy, mastery and purpose”.
 By making the creative process more individual and focused on our own goals and values, the output is likely to be more successful.
 The question becomes, how do we go beyond these mainstream motivators and work for a different purpose?

 In this talk, Elizabeth talks about the way in which we discuss creativity and artistic success.
-After experiencing a massive success in response to her book Eat, Pray, Love, Elizabeth has constantly been confronted with the question: “what if your best work is behind you?”
+After experiencing massive success in response to her book Eat, Pray, Love, Elizabeth has constantly been confronted with the question: “what if your best work is behind you?”

 What is the role of the stories we are exposed to?
 Chimamanda considers how the stories we surround ourselves influence the way we see the world.
 This is particularly important when we consider the creative sphere, as people in such industries may view their creativity as their doing rather than the product of their surroundings.